 If I start out in non-degree seeking status, can I transfer the hours earned in that status to a regular degree-seeking program?

-NOTE: We occasionally admit graduate students to start spring semester.
+NOTE: We occasionally admit graduate students to start the spring semester.
 Students who seek teaching assistantships, however, usually begin in the fall and complete the school's teacher training program during their first semester.
 Only students with substantial prior teaching experience would be admitted with a teaching assistantship in the spring.
-Return to top.

 TOEFL and GRE.
 To be considered for admission into the graduate program, non-native, English-speaking applicants must achieve a TOEFL score of 77 overall; 27 Speaking; 19 Reading; 14 Listening; and 18 Writing.
 The score must be documented by an official report from ETS and must be no more than two years old at the time the application credentials are reviewed in the Graduate School.
 Non-native.